Public Management

 The Programme

-This new one-year, part-time programme responds to the fact that public servants, at all levels and in all sectors, urgently require significant education and training in climate- and sustainability-related matters if Ireland is to meet relevant national and international goals.
-The growing legislative and regulatory requirements around climate action and sustainability targets include the Climate Action and Low Carbon Development Act 2021, the Climate Action Plan 2023, and the imminent European Sustainability Reporting Standards.
-On foot of these and other developments, public bodies in Ireland are obligated to undertake and report on various actions in pursuit of national and international climate goals.
-This obligation poses huge challenges for the entire Irish public service, which is tasked with leading Ireland’s transition to an environmentally sustainable and climate neutral economy.
+This new one-year, part-time programme responds to the fact that public servants, at all levels and in all sectors, urgently require significant education and training in climate- and sustainability-related matters if Ireland is to meet necessary national and international goals.
+The growing legislative and regulatory requirements around climate action and sustainability targets require public bodies to undertake and report on various actions.
+Immense challenges face the entire Irish public service, which is tasked with leading Ireland’s transition to an environmentally sustainable and climate neutral economy.

 This programme will provide public servants with some of the knowledge, skills, and competencies needed to contribute to climate action and sustainability efforts and enable them help their organisations comply with reporting requirements.
 Attending to an area set to dominate many aspects of public life, the programme will furnish public servants with an in-depth and practical understanding of what the Irish state has set itself to do around climate and sustainability and of how sectors and organisations will report their activities in local, national, and international contexts.